ajessu/jobeet-docs/en/the-project.rst

 Everybody is talking about the crisis nowadays.
 Unemployment is rising again.

-I know, symfony developers are not really concerned and that's why you want to learn symfony in the first place.
-But it is also quite difficult to find good symfony developers.
+I know, Symfony2 developers are not really concerned and that's why you want to learn Symfony2 in the first place.
+But it is also quite difficult to find good Symfony2 developers.

-Where can you find a symfony developer?
-Where can you advertise your symfony skills?
+Where can you find a Symfony2 developer?
+Where can you advertise your Symfony2 skills?

 You need to find a good job board.
 Monster you say?
 Think again.
 You need a focused job board.
 One where you can find the best